MArhamAA1422/b6-learning/react/react.dev.md

 - If you need to update the state of several components, it’s better to do it during a single event.
 - Whenever you try to synchronize state variables in different components, consider lifting state up.
 - You can fetch data with Effects, but you need to implement cleanup to avoid race conditions.
+- You can’t "choose" your dependencies.
+They are determined by the code inside the Effect.
+- If your Effect breaks because of remounting, you need to implement a cleanup function.
+- React will call your cleanup function before the Effect runs next time, and during the unmount.

+### Object.is
+- React compares the **dependency (array) values** using the Object.is comparison.
+- The only difference between Object.is() and === is in their treatment of **signed zeros and NaN** values.
+The === operator (and the == operator) treats the number values -0 and +0 as equal, but treats NaN as not equal to each other.